Best Steam Iron for Home Use: Top 5 Models

 Steam Generator Irons

-For those with larger laundry piles or a desire for professional-grade results, steam generator irons are a game-changer.
+For those with larger laundry piles or a desire for professional-grade results, steam generator irons are a major upgrade.
 These systems feature a separate, larger water tank and a base unit that generates continuous, high-pressure steam, which is then delivered to a lightweight iron via a hose.
 This design allows for longer ironing sessions and more powerful wrinkle removal.

 Travel Steam Irons